Why You Should Upload Your Photos in the Largest Possible Size

 In turn, that means an image with a large resolution has a much higher chance of selling than a small one, simply because of its versatility.
 But image resolutions can be a tricky business, since they aren’t immediately obvious: An image that looks great on your camera screen or phone display may not look so good when blown up to a larger screen or billboard display.
 As a rule of thumb: The larger your photos, the more money you can make with them.

-Starting today we’ll automatically reject all photos that are uploaded in a size smaller than two megapixels.
+This is why we’ll automatically reject all photos that are uploaded in a size smaller than four megapixels.

 Chances are that you have never had that problem, since most modern cameras and phones take pictures in a much larger resolution.
 But that doesn’t mean the images you upload are the largest they can be: There are a few common mistakes you might be making that result less-than-ideal image sizes.
 Read on for a brief introduction about technical terms–or scroll past it for the lessons.

 A Quick Primer on (Mega)pixels and Resolution

 As a photographer, you most like want to focus on shooting rather than grapple with technical terms.
 But it helps to understand the following terms when editing and uploading your images.

 Pixels.
 The smallest unit making up a digital photo.
 Pixels are square, have one color each, and together form the mosaic that makes up the image.
 Digital photos contain millions of pixels.

 Megapixels.
 A million pixels.
 This number is used to denote the size of your camera’s sensor, which determines the size of its photos.
 Most modern camera phones have at least 5 megapixels, meaning that the images they take are made up of 5 million pixels.
 As a rule of thumb: the more megapixels a camera has, the more detail the resulting images have.